stac-api-extensions/collection-transaction/README.md

 When the body is a partial list of Collections:

 - Must only create a new resource.
-- Each Item in the list of Collections must have an `id` field.
+- Each Collection in the list of Collections must have an `id` field.
 - Must return 409 if a Collection exists for any of the id values.
 - Must return 201 without a `Location` header.
 - May create only some of the Collections in the list of Collections.
 Implementations are not